-At the time of writing, 1 MSC assessments had already been completed that overlaps geographically with this assessment (detailed below) and findings presented in published assessment reports.
-In addition 2 further MSC assessments overlapping this fishery are currently underway (also detailed below).
+At the time of writing, one MSC assessment had already been completed that overlaps geographically with this assessment (detailed below) and findings presented in published assessment reports.
+In addition two further MSC assessments overlapping this fishery are currently underway (also detailed below).